-Shoes that tighten your calves, don’t allow the bones of your feet to move, or cram all the toes together are a recipe for future foot and balance issues.
+Shoes that tighten your calves don’t allow the bones of your feet to move, and shoes that cram all the toes together are a recipe for future foot and balance issues.
 Spend most of your time in shoes that are flat, flexible, and have a wide toe box to allow your feet to experience a range of natural movement.

 Shoes act as a cast to your feet, immobilizing them and preventing the muscles of the foot from working on their own.

 Allowing yourself to walk barefoot, even for short amounts of time, provides the muscles of your feet an opportunity to strengthen.
 If you tend to wear shoes at home, start this process gradually to allow your feet to adapt.

 You might be surprised to hear your feet should have the same dexterity as your hands!
 You heard that right.
 Shoes have done to our feet what a lifetime of wearing mittens would do to your hands.

 Start to wake the muscles of the feet up and improve your dexterity by practicing your toe mobility.
 The muscles that control the toes also strengthen the arch of the foot, so this is important to focus on if you’ve been told you are “flat-footed” or have a collapsed arch.

 Walking over stones, grass, or on tile floor are all different experiences for the joints and muscles of your feet.
 Walking uphill, downhill, or over flat surfaces are all different experiences as well.
 Expose your feet to as many different experiences as possible, with or without shoes to allow for maximal strengthening.

 It’s helpful to practice walking on different textures in conjunction with spreading and lifting your toes.
 Gaining mobility is a process that not just improves your flexibility, but also strengthens your control of it.